 The Reason Why Dwayne Was The Best Choice

-The rules for this argument are simple: Only Debbie Allen’s version of “A Different World” is cannon.
-This means the ages of the main characters and Dwayne’s crush on Denise are the only things that carry over from season one.
+The rules for this argument are simple: Only Debbie Allen’s version of “A Different World” is canon.
+This means the main characters’ ages and Dwayne’s crush on Denise are the only things that carry over from season one.
 That’s it!
 (Plus, true “A Different World” fans only acknowledge Seasons 2-6.)

 Now, I could base my argument on the fact that Whitley and Dwayne being a thing was first hinted at in Season 2: Episode 4, when she starts having Freudian dreams after an encounter with him at a party.
 This interaction (albeit problematic) ignites romantic feelings and confuses them both.
 And although they both try to dismiss it, it is mutual.

-Or I could use the argument that by Season 3: Episode 1, Whitley realized that Dwayne could be suave and debonair as well as goofy, depending on what the situation called for.
+Or I could use the argument that by Season 3: Episode 1, Whitley realized that Dwayne could be suave and debonair and goofy, depending on what the situation called for.
 Thus making him a renaissance man of sorts.

-Or I could use the argument that by Episode 5 of that same season they both finally gave into those feelings after Denise legitimately pulled the worse possible lead-on in the history of romantic misunderstandings.
-(You wanna talk about problematic, let’s talk about Denise Huxtable in that episode.)
+Or I could use the argument that by Episode 5 of that same season, they finally gave in to those feelings after Denise legitimately pulled the worst possible lead-on in the history of romantic misunderstandings.
+(If you wanna talk about problematic, let’s talk about Denise Huxtable in that episode.)

 Or I could use the fact that he was always Whitley’s shoulder to lean on, chest to cry on, and her most trusted confidant.

 Or I could use the argument that in Season 4: Episode 8, they had a very adult conversation before they started their real relationship.
 Apologizing for their past mistakes and setting guidelines for their future.
 (And they reestablished some more ground rules in Episode 9)